astuto/astuto/README.md

 volumes:
   dbdata:
 ```
-3. Edit the environment variables to fit your needs.
-You can find more information about env variables in the [documentation](https://docs.astuto.io/deploy-docker/#2-edit-environment-variables).
+3. Edit the environment variables to fit your needs
 4. Run `docker compose pull && docker compose up`
 5. You should now have a running instance of Astuto on port 3000.
 A default user account has been created with credentials email: `admin@example.com`, password: `password`.

-## Documentation

-Check out [docs.astuto.io](https://docs.astuto.io/) to learn how to deploy Astuto, configure custom OAuth providers and webhooks, use our REST API and more!

 ## Contributing